venkataravikumaralladi/Software-design-ideas/Domain Driven Design/ddd_notes.md

 1. `Bounded contexts`: It is a natural division within a business.
 Example: context is book store (purpose is deal with the sales), and there is another context in order for book store to work is for example another context is "book ware house" (purpose is deal with delivering).
 This is important i.e., thinking in terms of purpose and responsbilities will help us to keep contexts seperate from each other i.e., think in terms of what are the responsbilities of the people working in that context.
 To communicate between contexts we create a seperate module which talks to outside world of context.

+In DDD we move away from relational data base thinking.
+In RDBMS thinking we try to make giant components, if you will, that could be used every where which is considered bad thing in DDD world to have a single product object that could be used in multiple contexts.

 2. `Entity`: An entity is an individual with in a given context.
 So entity is much like an object/class in object oriented world, it has one job and does one thing and does that one thing in that specific context.
+Roles are considered in context of entities.

 3. `Aggregate`: An aggregate is a collection of entiteis you talk to through a single portal.